merivale/victor/README.md

         , style : Style
         }

-The `object` is whatever the message is about, and may take any one of the following values:
+A plain, unelaborated English message affirms the present satisfaction of the `condition` by the `object`.
+The `object` may take any one of the following values:

     type Object
         = Speaker